 5 Frugal Wedding Tips To Help Reduce Wedding Cost

 Evaluate what's important.

-On this special day we wanted our family to be there and celebrate our union with us.
-Coming from different culture we want to incorporate a few of our wedding traditions in our wedding.
+On this special day, we wanted our family to be there and celebrate our union with us.
+Coming from different cultures we want to incorporate a few of our wedding traditions in our wedding.

 By sitting down and evaluating what we wanted to incorporate in our wedding it helps us keep track of our spending.
 I keep saying what is important to us because each wedding is different.

 Your “what's important” to you might not be my “what's important.”
 Knowing that we want our family and friends to celebrate our union is why we are having a reception.

 We could have gone a different route and got married at the courthouse but because we both want a celebration we are setting a budget for a small reception.

 After purchasing our vehicle cash we decided we were going to focus on our wedding.
 Our emergency fund is important to us and we would not use that money for a wedding.
 That's not what an emergency fund is for and something we both agreed and followed.